 As Tesla has shown

 , self-driving cars can generally do okay on highways and other roads that don’t have complex obstacles.
 However, today autonomous vehicles do not safely navigate difficult intersections and other obstacle-ridden areas in dense cities.
-With enough sensors and cameras, and the high-speed, low-latency communications that 5G networks will deliver, autonomous vehicles will ultimately be able to navigate safely through these difficult zones.
+With enough sensors and cameras, and the high-speed, low-latency communications that 5G networks will deliver, the future IoT car will ultimately be able to navigate safely through these difficult zones.

 Internally, a connected vehicle is designed to connect to a driver’s or passenger’s smartphone, to vastly increase the functionality beyond playing music or routing a phone call through the car’s speakers.